rh20624/KilluaKukuroo.github.io/_pages/research.md

 ComplexPath (Efficient and Effective Node Ranking on Billion-scale Heterogeneous Graph)
 - Paper: [VLDB'24] Complex-Path: Effective and Efficient Node Ranking with Paths in Billion-Scale Heterogeneous Graphs
 - <a href="https://github.com/JQHang/Complex-path">Code for our ComplexPath Paper</a>

-Complex-Path: Effective and Efficient Node Ranking with Paths in Billion-Scale Heterogeneous Graphs

 ## Dataset Release
 <a href="https://tianchi.aliyun.com/dataset/dataDetail?dataId=76359">Bluetooth Beacons, human reports and corresponding trajectories from delivery couriers</a>